anamolshrestha-41/performCRUD-onlyBACKEND/README.md

-# 📝 Simple Express Blog App
+# 📝 Simple Express CRUD App

 This is a basic blog-style CRUD application built with **Express.js**, **EJS**, and **UUID**.
 It allows users to create, read, update, and delete simple text posts.